The Ultimate Guide To Donor Acquisition With Salesforce NPSP To Help You Boost Your FundraisingLast Updated on

 You can send them an acknowledgment email from a specific opportunity record or you can send multiple email acknowledgment emails simultaneously from the opportunities tab.

 The NPSP does allow you to customize your email template.

 This means you can add a logo, you can embed specific fields, and create workflow rules to automatically send the email when certain criteria are met.

 You’re not done once they have given you money once.

 The way to do that is by using engagement plans in your moves management strategy.
-You can create those plans tailored to different donor personas and for donors you have already given.
+You can create those plans tailored to different donor personas and for donors who have already given.

 It’s best practice to keep them up to date on how their funds are being used and how your organization is achieving its mission.

 Don’t forget about all the reports you can run in NPSP.
 These reports allow you to be strategic in your ongoing donor engagement.